Developer(s) – Intelligent Systems

 Happii

 Overall, Paper Mario Color Splash was my favorite game of 2016.
-It’s enjoyable to play, very long with plenty of things to do in addition to the main game, and stands out in a style of play that to me, has not been explored enough in recent years, and for a game of this genre in this generation to feature the most iconic video game character of all time shows promise for the future of the genre.
+It’s enjoyable to play, very long with plenty of things to do in addition to the main game.
+And it stands out in a style of play that to me, has not been explored enough in recent years.
+And for a game of this genre in this generation to feature the most iconic video game character of all time shows promise for the future of the genre.

 Score